helsing-ai/rust-nation/README.md

 - Form a team of 3-4 people and obtain your team's hardware from helsing staff.
 - Fork the repository and grant your team members access
-- Clone your teams repository and do a test deployment (to verify everythign works)
+- Clone your teams repository and do a test deployment (to verify everything works)
 - Start hacking!
 - When you're ready to start driving the car, please ask and we'll connect the power supply.